Teaching guidelines +/- 15 minutes

 Wij gaan met ... auto naar Spanje.

-(We are going to Spain with our car.)
+(We are going to Spain by car.)

 7.